alibaba/FederatedScope/README.md

 ### Step 1.
 Installation

-First of all, users need to clone the source code and install the required packages.
+First of all, users need to clone the source code and install the required packages (we suggest python version >= 3.9).

 ```bash
 git clone https://github.com/alibaba/FederatedScope.git